brandur/sorg/content/drafts/mongodb.md

 data loss.
 I'd like to set the record straight: there was a time when data loss was a real concern, but by and large that's no longer the case.
-I take the position that MongoDB is _never_ an appropriate choice for a new project, but not for the usual reasons.
+I take the position that MongoDB is _never_ an appropriate choice for a new project, but not for the usually cited reasons.

 I don't write this to be mean-spirited, but rather to balance some of the hype initiatives that are still ongoing to sell MongoDB to young projects (the